-The point count descriptors are intermediate descriptors used to generate the proportion descriptors described below.
-However, they can also be used to calculate tailored proportion descriptors relevant to addressing a specific ecological objective (see use-case example in Sect.
-4.2).
-For EcoDes-DK15 we derived thirty point count descriptors for each 10 m x 10 m cell based on filtering of the pre-defined point classifications and separation by height above ground (normalised z) using the OPALS Cell module.
-All point counts were stored as 16-bit integers.
-These thirty descriptors contain six general point counts, including ground, water, vegetation, building and total point counts (Table 3), as well as twenty-four vegetation point counts separated in height bins (Table 4).
-Note that the number of returns within a 10 m cell is influenced by a) the number of point sources present in the cell, b) the relative position and distance of a cell to the point source when the data was collected (i.e., to the flight path), and c) by the point source themselves (i.e., differences between the LiDAR sensors deployed).
-The absolute counts are therefore not directly comparable between cells and need to be standardised first, for example by division of the total number of point counts as done for the point proportion descriptors derived by us.
+we derived 30 point-count descriptors for each $10 \text{ m} \times 10 \text{ m}$ cell based on filtering of the pre-defined point classifications and separation by height above ground (normalised z) using the OPALS Cell module.
+All point counts were stored as 16 bit integers.
+These 30 descriptors contain 6 general point counts, including ground, water, vegetation, building and total point counts (Table 3), as well as 24 vegetation point counts separated in height bins (Table 4).
+Note that the number of returns within a 10 m cell is influenced by (a) the number of point sources present in the cell, (b) the relative position and distance of a cell to the point source when the data were collected (i.e. to the flight path), and (c) the point sources themselves (i.e. differences between the lidar sensors deployed).
+The absolute counts are therefore not directly